sascha432/esp8266-kfc-fw/docs/AtModeHelp.md

 ### `+RTC=[set]`

 Display RTC status or set RTC time from current time.
+Query with `+RTC?` to display the status.
 Only available with a real time clock (i.e. DS3231)

 ### `+RTCM=<list|set|remove|clear|dump|quickconnect>[,<id>[,<data>]]` **(DEBUG)**